-Cory (First Sergeant MacNeil, retired) entered the University of Missouri as he was transitioning out of a twenty-year career in the U.S. Army, where his occupational specialties were combat engineer, electronic warfare, and cyber warfare.
-He is a member of the Sergeant Audie Murphy Club, Sergeant Morales Club, and unwilling recipient of the Enemy Marksmanship Badge (Purple Heart).
+Cory (First Sergeant MacNeil, retired) entered MU as he transitioned out of a twenty-year career in the U.S. Army where his occupational specialties were combat engineer, electronic warfare and cyber warfare.
+He is a member of the Sergeant Audie Murphy Club, Sergeant Morales Club and unwilling recipient of the enemy marksmanship badge (Purple Heart).
 He has lived in Texas, Colorado, Maryland; South Korea, Germany, Spain; and deployed to Iraq and Afghanistan.
 Combining the experience of his prior career with his scholarly interests, he is researching the role conflict photography plays in posing moral and ethical questions to society.

-Cory is grateful to the MU students, professors, deans, and administrators who offered their time during a busy semester to answer his questions about the application process, and offer frank assessment of the university and program as seen from the inside.
+Cory is grateful to the MU students, professors, deans and administrators who offered their time during a busy semester to answer his questions about the application process, and offer frank assessment of the University and program as seen from the inside.
 He is glad to pay this benefit forward to future students by responding to inquiries from applicants who are looking closely at MU.